seanhardison1/pcs/README.md

 # pcs
-## A data package for analyzing aggregated rider data from [procyclingstats.com](https://procyclingstats.com)
+## A data package for querying rider data from [procyclingstats.com](https://procyclingstats.com)

-`pcs` contains the complete race results from both men and women riders ranked within the top 200 in the PCS Individual Rankings (since 08/29/2020).
-New rider data will be added as rankings change from week to week.
+The goal of `pcs` is to provide programmatic methods for querying professional cyclist results and biographical information from [procyclingstats.com](https://procyclingstats.com).

 ### Installation